Estuary

 In MongoDB, sharding is achieved through the use of shards, which are individual servers that store a subset of the data.
 A shard key is used to determine which server a particular piece of data belongs to.
 This key can be any field in your data model.

-The benefits of sharding in MongoDB include improved performance, scalability, and fault tolerance.
+Benefits of sharding - The benefits of sharding in MongoDB include improved performance, scalability, and fault tolerance.
 Sharding enables you to distribute data across multiple servers, making it possible to store and process large amounts of data.
 It also improves fault tolerance since data is replicated across multiple servers; this ensures that if one server fails, the data is still available.

 Implementing sharding in MongoDB requires the following steps: